cloudflare/cloudflare-docs/content/cloudflare-one/insights/email-monitoring/_index.md

 Detection settings metric displays information about:

 - **Allowed traffic**: Traffic that Email Security will exempt emails that match certain patterns from normal detection scanning.
+Allowed traffic shows metrics on emails that were allowed to go through user inboxes.
 - **Blocked traffic**: Traffic that Email Security automatically blocks from senders.
+Blocked traffic shows metrics on emails that were blocked from user inboxes.
 - **Domain age**: The number of days since domain registration.

 Select **Configure** to configure policy and rules for [allowed traffic](/cloudflare-one/email-security/detection-settings/allow-policies/), [blocked traffic](/cloudflare-one/email-security/detection-settings/blocked-senders/) and [domain age](/cloudflare-one/email-security/detection-settings/additional-detections/).